Aravind73205/Clara_bot_cloud/README.md

 # MediBot – Clara: Smart Health Assistant 👩🏻‍⚕️💊

 **Clara** is your friendly AI health companion, built with **Streamlit** and **Google’s Gemini API**.
-She chats naturally, offers **common-sense health tips**, and encourages professional medical consultation when needed.
+She chats naturally, offers safe and general health advice, and always guides you to seek professional medical help when needed.

+---

 🔗 **Try the App here** 👉 [Launch Clara](https://clara-bot-2025.streamlit.app)